Last reviewed August 2017

 Hennepin County and Twins Baseball Club Ballpark Proposal and Principles of Agreement, 2006.

 Keiser, Richard.
-"Ya Don't Have to Get Snippy About it: Sports Stadium Politics in Minnesota."
-Perspectives on Minnesota Government and Politics.
+"Ya Don't Have to Get Snippy About it: Sports Stadium Politics in Minnesota" in Perspectives on Minnesota Government and Politics.
 Eds.
 Steven M. Hoffman, Homer Williamson, and Kay Wolsborn.
 5th ed.
 Boston: Pearson Custom Publishing, 2003.
 197-207.

 Levin, Richard C., George J. Mitchell, Paul A. Volcker, and George F. Will.
 Report of the Independent Members of the Commissioner's Blue Ribbon Panel on Baseball Economics.
 New York: Major League Baseball, 2000.
 (GV875.A1 R37 2000)